codedeviate/inmemcache/README.md

 Its primary usage is for simple storage of key/value-data whem there is no Redis, or alike, available.

+Every namespace can have a separate default timeout and a limit on how many items that can be stored.

 ## Functions

 ### get(namespace: string, key: string): any